justin-p/ansible-terraform-template/README.md

 ### Ansible

-Copy the example `template_info.example.yml` file and add the edit the information as you see fit.
+Copy the example `template_info.example.yml` file and edit the information as you see fit.

 ```bash
 cp ansible/defaults/template_info.example.yml ansible/defaults/template_info.yml